ScorpionFiko/UTOR-PROJ01-TEAM12-Space-Trek/README.md

 Local storage is always updated as that represents "new mission."

+### Dayjs

+Dayjs is used for all day handling and format in the application.
+The Dayjs unix timestamp method has been used to arrive at the mission dates.

 ## Usage

+### To Access the Application

-- [Click here](https://scorpionfiko.github.io/UTOR-PROJ01-TEAM12-Exploring-Mars/) to visit the application.
+- [Click here](https://scorpionfiko.github.io/UTOR-PROJ01-TEAM12-Space-Trek/) to visit the application.

+#### To Start a Mission

 - Click on the mission control button.
 - Select from Space Exploration Mission or Mars Exploration Mission.
   - Fill in the required parameters for each type of mission.
 - Click on the "Start Mission" button
 - You will be shown the images according to the search criteria

+#### To View the Captain's Log

+- Click on the Captain's log button
+- Click on any of the mission displayed in the table
+  - if no missions are present, the only buttons are "Return to Captain's Quarters"
+- The log will expand showing all the images within it

-For viewing the responsiveness of the website:
+### For viewing the responsiveness of the website:

-Method 1:
+#### Method 1:

 - Use separate computer, tablet, or phone to access the website

-Method 2:
+#### Method 2:

 - Access the web page via web browser.
 - Right click on the page and select "inspect" to open browser's developer tools